webdriverio-community/wdio-vscode-service/README.md

 - ⬇️ Downloading Chromedriver specific to given VSCode version
 - 🚀 Access to VSCode API from your tests
 - 🖥️ Starting VSCode with custom user settings (including support for VSCode on Ubuntu, MacOS and Windows)
+- 🌐 Also supports testing web extensions through the browser
 - 📔 Bootstraping page objects with locators matching your VSCode version

 This project was highly inspired by the [vscode-extension-tester](https://www.npmjs.com/package/vscode-extension-tester) project which is based on Selenium.
 This package takes the idea and adapts it for WebdriverIO.